-Entering her third season as the head coach at Virginia Tech, Megan Burker took over as the interim head coach in 2010 and quickly saw the interim tag removed a season later as she made an impressive impact in her head-coaching debut.
-Burker has seen great success early in her head-coaching career as the program has made great strides in each of her first two seasons.
+In her fourth season as the head coach at Virginia Tech, Megan Burker took over as the interim head coach in 2010 and quickly saw the interim tag removed a season later as she made an impressive impact in her head-coaching debut.
+Burker has seen success early in her head-coaching career as the program has made great strides in each of her first three seasons.

 Before taking the helm at Tech, Burker served as the top assistant for four seasons under then-head coach Katrina Silva.
 In addition to running the attack and serving as the recruiting coordinator, Burker organized team travel, led video breakdown and prepared camp and clinic schedules during her time as an assistant.
 Now at the head of the program, Burker has worked tirelessly to make incremental changes for the Hokies, placing an emphasis on creating a solid foundation of team values and goals to guide the lacrosse program into the future.

 In her first season, Burker led the Hokies to their first winning season since 2000 with a 10-8 overall record.
+Beginning the year with a victory over High Point on the road not only marked Burker’s first at the helm, but was also the 100th win in program history.
 Tech tied its best conference finish last season under Burker’s direction as it tied for third place in league play.
-The Hokies also topped a ranked opponent for the first time since 2004 when it defeated then-No. 16 Boston College, 12-11, to claim the programs second ever ACC victory.
+The Hokies also topped a ranked opponent for the first time since 2004 when they defeated then-No. 16 Boston College, 12-11, to claim the programs second ever ACC victory.

 A native of Baltimore, Md., Burker came to Tech from Stanford University, where she had a standout career.
 As a senior, she was a member of the preseason Tewaarton Watch List and the first player in team history to be named an IWLCA National All-American with third-team honors that year.
 In addition, as a senior Burker boasted a .495 shooting percentage, ranked fourth in her conference with 2.5 goals per game and 18th nationally with 2.83 draws per game.